Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

                return:
-                            [{}]        :   Returns a list of objects and each of which has the following information: from_addr  (String) :  Address in Edenchain to withdraw the amount to_addr    (String) : Address in Edenchain to deposit the amount amount     (int )   :  token amount corresponding to tx, and decimal 18. regdate    (int)    : The time at which tx was performed, in seconds.
+                            [{}]        :   Returns a list of objects and each of which has the following information: from_addr  (String) :  Address in EdenChain to withdraw the amount to_addr    (String) : Address in EdenChain to deposit the amount amount     (int )   :  token amount corresponding to tx, and decimal 18. regdate    (int)    : The time at which tx was performed, in seconds.